gapcoin-project/gapcoin-project.github.io/_paramtests/fermatthreads.md

   <p>The scan threads always pick the most promising gap from the gaplist, therefore the gaplist value should always be at least over 100, but a too high gaplist value can slow down mining, (for example over 9000).
 You can alter <code>--sieve-primes</code>, <code>--threads</code> or <code>--fermat-threads</code> to achieve this.</p>
   </blockquote>
   <p>Tests are of increasing values of <code>--fermatthreads</code> from 1 to 3 where total threads is 4.
 In order to keep the size of the gaplist within the recommended bounds, the value of <code>--sieve-primes</code> is adjusted according to the selected value of <code>--fermat-threads</code>.
 The included chart for <code>-t 4 -d1 -i 13000 -r 22m-crt0512</code> is something of a worst-case example and illustrates the cost of selecting an inappropriate value for <code>--sieve-primes</code> (in this instance, 13000) which results in an excessive gap list that takes a lot of time to scan, reducing performance significantly.</p>
-  <p>Tests were run simultaneously to control for changes in difficulty that otherwise affect the results to a dergee that thwarts comparison when tests are run serially.</p>
   <p style="font-size: 80%"><em>Column labels map directly to miner output: <code>pps</code> is average primes per second, <code>tps</code> is average tests per second, <code>gps</code> is average gaps per second, <code>glst</code> is the size of the gaplist and <code>l/s</code> is the time in seconds to scan the gaplist at the reported rate of gaps per second.</em></p>
   <div style="font-family: monospace; font-size:90%">
     <div class="ui two column doubling stackable grid container">